stanford-rc/globus.stanford.edu/accounts/unlink.md

 ### Step 5: Log in to Third-Party Sites

-If you had any third-party sites or program that used your Globus credentials, you will need to log back in to them, so that fetch new Globus credentials.
+If you had any third-party sites or programs that used your Globus credentials, you will need to log back in to them, so that fetch new Globus credentials.

 Congratulations, the identity-demotion process is complete!
-You may now re-activate endpoints, and return to normal life.